ytakefuji/sshanalysis/README.md

 Therefore, it is hard to mitigate a DDoS attack.

+A botnet (short for "robot network") is a network of computers infected with malware and under the control of a single attacking party.

 This repository introduces a visualization tool for investigating IPs that are attacking a ssh server via ssh.